-Level of Deficiency: Level 1: N/A Level 2: N/A Level 3: You see that the pressure relief valve on the unit water heating system is either missing or does not extend to the floor.
+Level 3: You see that the pressure relief valve on the unit water heating system is either missing or does not extend to the floor.

 HVAC System (Unit)

 System to provide heating, cooling and ventilation to the unit.
 This does not include building heating or cooling system deficiencies such as boilers, chillers, circulating pumps, distribution lines, fuel supply, etc., or occupant owned or supplied heating sources.